-FASB ASC 825, Financial Instruments, requires disclosure of the fair value of financial instruments for which it is practicable to estimate that value, either in the body of the financial statements or in the accompanying notes.
-MBS are accounted for at fair value in the consolidated balance sheets.
-The methods and assumptions used to estimate fair value for these instruments are presented in Note 12 of the financial statements.
+FASB ASC Topic 825, Financial Instruments, requires disclosure of the fair value of financial instruments for which it is practicable to estimate that value, either in the body of the financial statements or in the accompanying notes.
+MBS, Eurodollar futures contracts, mortgage loans held for sale and retained interests in securitization transactions are accounted for at fair value in the consolidated balance sheets.
+The methods and assumptions used to estimate fair value for these instruments are presented in Note 15 of the financial statements.

-The estimated fair value of cash and cash equivalents, restricted cash, principal payments receivable, accrued interest receivable, repurchase agreements, accrued interest payable and accounts payable and other liabilities generally approximates their carrying value as of December 31, 2009 and 2008, due to the short-term nature of these financial instruments.
+The estimated fair value of cash and cash equivalents, restricted cash, principal payments receivable, accrued interest receivable, repurchase agreements, accrued interest payable and accounts payable and other liabilities generally approximates their carrying value as of December 31, 2010 and 2009, due to the short-term nature of these financial instruments.

-It is impracticable to estimate the fair value of the Company's junior subordinated notes.
-Currently, there is a limited market for these types of instruments and it is unclear what interest rates would be available to the Company for similar financial instruments.
-Information regarding carrying amounts, effective interest rates and maturity dates for these instruments is presented in the Note 6 to the financial statements.
+It is impractical to estimate the fair value of the Company's junior subordinated notes.
+Currently, there is a limited market for these types of instruments and the Company is unable to ascertain what interest rates would be available to the Company for similar financial instruments.
+Information regarding carrying amounts, effective interest rates and maturity dates for these instruments is presented in Note 8 to the financial statements.